tikv/website/content/docs/5.1/deploy/configure/security.md

 ./easyrsa sign-req server client
 ```

 When running this script, you need to answer some questions and make some confirmations interactively.
-For the CA common name, you can use any desired name, while for the PD and TiKV nodes, you need to use the hostnames.
+For the CA common name, you can use any desired name.
+While for the PD and TiKV nodes, you need to use the hostnames.

 If you see the following output, it means that the script runs successfully: